68th Commonwealth Parliamentary Conference

 Handbook for Parliaments in Election Planning

-This new CPA Handbook for Parliaments in Election Planning is designed to assist Legislatures in planning for an election and the influx of Members of Parliament that follows with examples of best practice from across the Commonwealth.
+This new Handbook for Parliaments in Election Planning is designed to assist Legislatures in planning for an election and the influx of Members of Parliament that follows with examples of best practice from across the Commonwealth.

 CWP Gender-Sensitising Parliaments: A Seven-Step Field Guide